 Pour the jam compote into a warm sterilized jar.

-Large oven tray (scones).
-Saucepan, sterilized jam jar (compote) and mixing bowl
+large baking tray (scones). saucepan, sterilized jam jar (compote) and mixing bowl

 220˚C, Fan 200˚C, 425˚F, Gas 7.

 My new favourite scone recipe.
 Woulg give 10stars if I could